tgc-bot/FourAcesContracts/Membership.md

     has been hired/employed by the Casino.
 Staff members include the
     following:

-  - **Dealer** can be any Member, as directed by the Ministry of Games, to deal the cards for the games.
+  - **Dealer** CAN be any Member, as directed by the Ministry of Games, to deal the cards for the games.
 The Dealer does not have to be a Staff member of the Casino and is not necessarily entitled to any